intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Summary and discussion

-The most promising future research directions stem from \texttt{Hidalgo}.
-First, we plan to develop more reliable methods to obtain an optimal partition of the data based on the \texttt{id} estimates, since the one proposed heavily relies on a mixture model of overlapping distribution.
-Moreover, another research avenue worth exploring is a version of \texttt{Hidalgo} with likelihood distributions based on generalized NN ratios, exploiting the information coming from varying neighborhood sizes.\\ We are also aware that the mixture model fitting may become time consuming if the analyzed datasets are large.
-Faster estimating solution via, for example, Variational Bayes approach, will be explored.
-Also, we highlight that \texttt{Hidalgo}, originally proposed as a mixture model within a Bayesian framework, lacks a frequentist-based estimation counterpart such as an Expectation-Maximization algorithm.
-Its derivation is not immediate, since the neighboring structure introduced via the \(\mathcal{N}^{(q)}\) matrix makes the problem non-trivial.
-We plan to keep working on this package and to continuously update it in the long run, as contributions to this line of research will become available.
-The novel \texttt{id} estimators we discussed have started a lively research branch, and we intend to include all the future advancements in \pkg{intRinsic}.
+The most promising future research directions stem from HIDALGO.
+First, we plan to develop more reliable methods to obtain an optimal partition of the data based on the ID estimates since the one proposed heavily relies on a mixture model of overlapping distribution.
+Moreover, another research avenue worth exploring is a version of HIDALGO with likelihood distributions based on generalized NN ratios, exploiting the information coming from varying neighborhood sizes.\\ We also know that the mixture model fitting may become computationally expensive if the analyzed datasets are large.
+Therefore, faster solutions, such as the Variational Bayes approach, will be explored.
+Also, we highlight that HIDALGO, a mixture model within a Bayesian framework, lacks a frequentist-based estimation counterpart, such as an Expectation Maximization algorithm.
+Its derivation is not immediate since the neighboring structure introduced via the \(\mathcal{N}^{(q)}\) matrix makes the problem non-trivial.
+We plan to keep working on this package and continuously update it in the long run as contributions to this line of research become available.
+The novel ID estimators we discussed have started a lively research branch, and we intend to include all the future advancements in \texttt{intRinsic}.